Our Delicious story

 We have decided to identify ZOMO as an Asian + American eatery, as our menu is influenced by both of our families’ migrant history.
 Alysia’s grandparents who are Vietnamese, and Ryan’s grandparents who are Chinese, have greatly influenced the menu with their traditional Asian tastes.
 What makes us unique is the way their culinary journey has changed after coming to America.

 Alysia’s Grandmother, Chi is driving the flavor bus at ZOMO using her recipes to complete the menu.
-Chi’s popular vietnamese-style eggrolls are made using a Filapino wrapper.
+Grandma’s popular vietnamese-style egg rolls are made using a Filipino wrapper.
 While this is not tradtional to her upbringing, this is consistent with her migration story.
 After coming to the U.S. seeking refuge at the end of the Vietnam war, she and her family ended up in small-town, Stockton, KS.
 There, she could not find all of the traditional ingredients she was so used to at home.
 She used what she could find at the local market and Alas, the eggrolls we all know and love were born!
-The stories do not stop here, always feel free to ask for origin details on any of our menu items as they all come with a story!
+The stories do not stop here, Grandma Chi and her equally as cute grandma Friends share the kitchen telling jokes and stories all day long, always feel free to ask for origin details on any of our menu items as they all come with a story- maybe grandma will even come out to tell it!